 InCites Journal Citation Reports (JCR) is the official source of Journal Impact Factors™.
 It is published annually in two editions, Science and Social Sciences.
 JCR also provides additional journal metrics.
-For more information, see Information for New Users.
+For more information, see the Journal Citation Reports New Primer.

 Eigenfactor Scientific journals are rated by the number of incoming citations, where citations from more highly ranked journals make a greater contribution to the eigenfactor than citations from more poorly ranked journals.
 The score was developed at the University of Washington by Jevin West and Carl Bergstrom.

 European Reference Index for the Humanities ERIH is developed by and for European-language researchers.

 Harzing's Publish or Perish The software program uses Google Scholar to retrieve and analyze academic citations to present statistics on citations, journal metrics, and author metrics.